PrincetonUniversity/hpc_beginning_workshop/02_connecting/README.md

 zipping them.

 The default client to transfer files is `scp`.
 This is a copy command that uses SSH to copy files.
-I'll discuss its use at greater length when [talking about the command line utils](/hpc_beginning_workshop/util/).
+More on this in the directory 04_first_job.

 ## SSH Keys: `ssh` and `scp` without typing passwords